FreddieOffice/luagui/README.md

 #Lua GUI

+this is a fork of Lua GUI where you could add a icon to the window. ill probably add more

 Lua GUI is a library for creating GUIs with Lua aimed at unexperienced programmers.
 The library is being developed with the following goals in mind.

 * Easy to use.